 git commit -m.

-First, it incentivises short, unhelpful commit messages.
+First, it leads to short, unhelpful commit messages.
 On any size team (even a team of one),

 commit messages are one of the most useful ways to record knowledge from that critical time when code

 is actually written.

 git commit -m "fixed big" throws that opportunity right out the window.

 Please everyone take a second and write awesome commit messages.
 Did you know Git commit messages have a well established format that all editors will help you with, and allows writing as much of a description as you want?
 It wasn’t written for nothing.

 Second, did you know that Git will sometimes write your commit message for you?
 It’s true!
 Whenever you perform a merge that isn’t simply a fast-forward, Git will generate a beautiful commit message automatically.
 It records which branch was merged into which right in the commit subject, and puts a list of any files that had conflicts in the body.
 Those are the most likely places where bugs might have sprung up, so the value of keeping track of them should be clear.